Welcome to day 3 of our series on containerd

 Development tool

-When we first implement new features in containerd, ctr
+When we first implement new features in containerd, ctr is usually how we

 test them!
 Lots of the subcommands and tools are a direct mapping to either